puya/token-counter/README.md

 -   **Flexible Encoding Selection:** Choose specific `tiktoken` encodings via a flag or an interactive menu.
 -   **Multiple File/Directory Support:** Count tokens across multiple specified files or all supported files within a directory.
 -   **Exclusion Patterns:** Exclude files or directories using glob patterns.
+-   **File Extension Control:** Override default file extensions or add new ones to customize which files are processed.
 -   **LLM Context Limit Comparison:** Compare token counts against common Large Language Model context window limits.
 These limits are loaded from `src/token_counter/llm_limits.json` and can be customized.
 -   **Stdin Support:** Process text piped directly to the tool.
 -   **Easy to Use:** Simple command-line interface for quick use.